scuzzydude/asimov/asimov.md

 Consensus does not make genius.
 There is no consensus as to what makes a genius.

-Sometimes genius is so obvious that there really is no argument.
-Newton and Einstein in physics.
+Sometimes genius is so obvious that there really is no argument: Newton and Einstein in physics.
 It certainly seems like there is a consensus that Leonardo Da Vinci was one of the greatest artists who ever lived.
 In music, there is John Bonham.

 John Bonham, the drummer of Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^46] I feel that is selling Bonham short.
 John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old, it is hard to disprove.